ethan-campbell/ethan-campbell.github.io/index.md

 ## Recent news

+* **September 2019**: I had a nice conversation with Dan Jones on his podcast, "Climate Scientists," in which we discuss Weddell Sea polynyas.
+Listen [here](https://anchor.fm/climate-scientists/episodes/Ethan-Campbell-e52ogj).

 * **August 2019**: I'll be speaking about Weddell Sea polynyas at the [IGS Sea Ice Symposium](http://www.igswpg.com) in Winnipeg on August 23 and at the NYU Courant [AOS Colloquium](https://math.nyu.edu/dynamic/calendars/seminars/atmosphere-ocean-science-colloquium/) in New York on September 4.

 * **June 2019**: My first paper as lead author, titled "[Antarctic offshore polynyas linked to Southern Hemisphere climate anomalies](https://www.nature.com/articles/s41586-019-1294-0)," is out in *Nature*.
 See [Research](/research/) for a summary of this study and [Publications](/publications/) for links to media coverage.